Mets' Michael Conforto: Hits solo shot in loss

 Conforto went 1-for-4 with a solo home run during Monday's loss to St. Louis.

 Conforto sports a rock-solid .278/.399/.544 slash line with 16 homers, 46 RBI and 50 runs through 74 games.
-The Mets have a crowded outfield, and as long as everyone is healthy, the youngster isn't going to receive full-time at-bats.
+The Mets have a crowded outfield, and as long as everyone is healthy, the youngster isn't quite going to receive full-time at-bats.
 However, his bat will keep him in the lineup enough to provide solid fantasy results in the majority of settings.

 More News